Born 12 Apr 1924; died 3 Aug 2003 at age 79.

 French botanist who developed the principles that served as the foundation of a natural system of plant classification.
 He was born into a family of eminent botanists from Lyons in France.
 After graduating from the Jardin du Roi in 1770, he continued to work there.
 He is remembered for introducing a natural classification system that distinguishes relationships between plants relying a large number of characters, unlike the artificial Linnean system, which uses only a few.
 He distinguished 15 classes and 100 families, of which 76 remain in botanical nomenclature today.
 His uncles Antoine, Bernard, and Joseph de Jussieu all made important contributions to botany and his son, Adrien, subsequently continued the family tradition.

 English chemist who pioneered the manufacture of porcelain in Britain.
 He discovered deposits of kaolin and China stone (forms of decomposed granite) near St. Austell, Cornwall (1756).
 It was sufficiently pure to make a Chinese-style pure white porcelain.
 He spent many years experimenting to perfect the product.
 Also, for John Smeaton's new Eddystone lighthouse, he formulated a hydraulic cement that both set quickly and hard enough to withstand erosion from the sea waves.
-He patented his porcelain process (17 Mar 1768), and ran a factory ten years before selling out to another manufacturer.
-China clay is an important industrial product used today in coated paper, toothpaste, paint, rubber, plastics, pharmaceuticals and agricultural products.«
+He patented his porcelain process (17 Mar 1768), and ran a factory for ten years, though unprofitably, before selling out to another manufacturer.
+China clay is an important industrial product used today in coated paper, toothpaste, paint, rubber, plastics, pharmaceuticals and agricultural products.« more

-Died 12 Apr 1997 at age 90 (born 18 Nov 1906).
+Died 12 Apr 1997 at age 90 (born 18 Nov 1906). quotes

 Died 12 Apr 1971 at age 75 (born 8 Jul 1895).